Bennyyoung/Forkhive/src/pages/team/micheal.md

 ---

 <p style='text-align: justify'>
-    Micheal is a Senior Fullstack Software Engineer (MERN, GraphQL).
+    Micheal is an accomplished Senior Fullstack Software Engineer adept in MERN and GraphQL technologies.
 </p>